prathamesh-sonpatki/o11y-wiki/README.md

 ### RED

-RED stands for Rate, Error, and Duration the three key metrics that can help monitor any service.
+RED stands for Rate, Error, and Duration, the three key metrics that can help monitor any service.

 - Rate - The number of requests the service is handling